alpha-hack-program/docling-pew-pew/README.md

 - **Retrieval-augmented generation (RAG) workflows**
 - **Context-aware question-answering systems**

-This hackathon is your opportunity to explore these technologies and create impactful solutions for real-world problems.
+This hackathon is the opportunity to explore these technologies and create impactful solutions for real-world problems.

+> [!IMPORTANT]
+> This main Readme refers to the starting point of the Hackathon.
+If you want to check the actual final solution, please, refer to this [README file](./project/README.md).

 ---

 ## 🔑 Key Technologies

-### **Docling**
-An open-source tool for advanced document parsing and conversion:
-- Supports formats like PDFs, DOCX, PPTX, and HTML 📑
-- Integrates with tools like **LlamaIndex** and **LangChain** for RAG tasks 🦙
-- Preserves context in complex layouts (e.g., multi-column text or tables spanning pages) 📊

 ### **Red Hat OpenShift AI**
 A hybrid cloud platform optimized for deploying generative AI workloads 🌐: